express-rate-limit/express-rate-limit/readme.md

 	 * Method to increment a client's hit counter.
 	 *
 	 * @param key {string} - The identifier for a client
-	 * @param callback {RateLimit.IncrementCallback} - The callback to call once the counter is incremented *
+	 * @param callback {IncrementCallback} - The callback to call once the counter is incremented *
 	 * @public
 	 */
-	increment(key: string, callback: RateLimit.IncrementCallback) {
+	increment(key: string, callback: IncrementCallback) {
 		// ...

 		callback(undefined, total, resetTime)